FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

-8 ply wool (or yarn) is probably the most commonly used ply for knitting, and is available in a wide variety of colors and textures.
+8 ply wool (or yarn) is probably the most commonly used ply for knitting, and is available in a wide variety of colours and textures.

-This ply is also commonly refered to as double knit or medium weight depending on which country you live in, and can be used for a virtually endless variety of knitting projects including:
+This ply is also commonly referred to as double knit or medium weight depending on which country you live in, and can be used for a virtually endless variety of knitting projects including:

 You can use any ruler to do this (as I have in the photo), 8 ply yarns will wrap around your ruler at the rate of 13 wraps per inch.

 The normal tension for knitting in 8 ply is around 22 stitches and 30 rows over a 10cm square on 4.0mm knitting needles.